-Volkswagen Golf GTI TCR Review
+Volkswagen Golf GTI TCR Review and Prices

 The Volkswagen Golf GTI TCR is the quickest GTI you can buy, but loses none of the standard car’s excellent everyday usability.
 It’s more engaging to drive than the Golf R, but also slower

 Find out more about the Volkswagen Golf GTI TCR

 The Volkswagen Golf GTI TCR takes its name from VW’s Golf TCR race car and, fittingly, is the most powerful Golf GTI Volkswagen currently builds.
 Question is, would you choose it over a Golf R?